This page explains how imports and exports work in Memorystore for Redis.

-The import and export feature uses the native RDB snapshot feature of Redis to import data into or export data out of a Cloud Memorystore for Redis instance.
-The use of the native RDB format prevents lock-in and makes it very easy to move data within Google Cloud Platform or outside of Google Cloud Platform.
+The import and export feature uses the native RDB snapshot feature of Redis to import data into or export data out of a Memorystore for Redis instance.
+The use of the native RDB format prevents lock-in and makes it very easy to move data within Google Cloud or outside of Google Cloud.
 Import and export uses Cloud Storage buckets to store RDB files.

-The behavior of a Cloud Memorystore for Redis instance during export is very similar
+The behavior of a Memorystore for Redis instance during export is very similar

 BGSAVE command in open source Redis.
-Cloud Memorystore for Redis imports by
+Memorystore for Redis imports by

 copying your RDB file into your instance's data directory.